Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a river flowing to the sea, and her words came smoothly.
+1. She spoke as confidently as a river flowing to the sea, and her words came smoothly.

-2. He answered as confident as a flowing river, although the topic was difficult.
+2. He answered as confidently as a flowing river, although the topic was difficult.

-3. She walked as confident as a river on its path, yet remained patient.
+3. She walked as confidently as a river on its path, yet remained patient.

 4. He stood as confident as a steady current, so his message was clear.